bencvt/McPacketSniffer/README.md

 ## Compatibility

-McPacketSniffer modifies `bw.class` (MemoryConnection) and `bx.class`
+McPacketSniffer modifies `cf.class` (MemoryConnection) and `cg.class`
 (TcpConnection).
 Any other mod that modifies these classes will potentially be incompatible with McPacketSniffer.

 Note that Forge *does* modify these classes.
-However, McPacketSniffer provides a compatibility layer, verified working as of Forge 6.0.1.
+However, McPacketSniffer provides a compatibility layer, verified working as of Forge 6.3.0.
 Just make sure to use McPacketSniffer's version of these classes in your final `minecraft.jar`.

 ## Usage